-- 1. Look up the SMTP server to which the message is to be sent as described in [RFC5321] Section 5.1. - 2.
-Open an SMTP session with the peer SMTP server using the EHLO verb. - 3.
-Establish a TLS-protected SMTP session with its peer SMTP server and authenticate the server's certificate as specified in [RFC6125] or [RFC7672] as applicable. - 4.
-Ensure that the response to the subsequent EHLO following establishment of the TLS protection advertises the REQUIRETLS capability. - The SMTP client SHOULD also require that meaningfully secure cipher algorithms and key lengths be negotiated with the server.
+- 3. Open an SMTP session with the peer SMTP server using the EHLO verb. - 4.
+Establish a TLS-protected SMTP session with its peer SMTP server and authenticate the server's certificate as specified in [RFC6125] or [RFC7672] as applicable. - 5.
+Ensure that the response to the subsequent EHLO following establishment of the TLS protection advertises the REQUIRETLS capability. - 6.
+The SMTP client SHOULD also require that meaningfully secure cipher algorithms and key lengths be negotiated with the server.
 The choices of key lengths and algorithms change over time, so a specific requirement is not presented here.

-If any of the above steps fail, the client MUST issue a QUIT to the server and repeat steps 2-4 with each host on the recipient domain's list of MX hosts in an attempt to find a mail path that meets the sender's requirements.
+If any of the above steps fail, the client MUST issue a QUIT to the server and repeat steps 2-5 with each host on the recipient domain's list of MX hosts in an attempt to find a mail path that meets the sender's requirements.
 The client MAY send other, unprotected, messages to that server if it has any prior to issuing the QUIT. there are no more MX hosts, the client MUST NOT transmit the message to the domain.